When science is applied to create advantage,

 in the form of computer circuitry.
 It has also given the public those benefits

-in the form of cheap and flexible transport, warmer homes, communication,
+in the form of cheap and flexible transport, warmer homes, appliances,

-entertainment and more.
-Technology is the embodiment of progress.
-Technology
+communication, entertainment and more.
+Technology is the embodiment of

-has not only given advantage to businesses, but also to individuals.
-Having
+progress.
+Technology has not only given advantage to businesses, but also

-such an extent, that we truly believe that technology will help us out,
+achievements to such an extent, that we truly believe that technology will

-but more importantly, we do not like to curtail it.
-We are actually in
+help us out, but more importantly, we do not like to curtail it.
+We are

 Technology cannot be undone.
 What is